shahanakattil/Sustainability-workshop/Instructions/Lab8:Monitoring and Logging.md

    ![image](../media/lab01-145.png)

+### Task 2: Review audit logs and summaries

 1. Back to **Settings** page, expand **Audit and logs** then select **Audit summary view** and review the data.

     ![image](../media/lab01-152.png)

     ![image](../media/lab01-153.png)

+### Task 3: Use Microsoft Compliance Center to monitor user and admin activities

 1. Open another edge tab and browser to https://compliance.microsoft.com/ then from the left navigation pane under solution select **Audit**.